instrumentisto/rust-incubator/0_vocabulary/README.md

 After completing these steps, you should be able to answer (and understand why) the following questions:
 - What memory model [Rust] has?
 Is it single-threaded or multi-threaded?
 Is it synchronous or asynchronous?
 What are the memory layouts of `Box` and `Vector`?
 What are a heap and a stack?
 Where, but on heap and stack data could live in RAM?
 - What runtime [Rust] has?
 Does it use a GC (garbage collector)?
+- What is special about slice?
+What is the layout of Rust standard data types?
+Difference between fat and thin pointers?
+- Why does [Rust] have `&str` and `String` types?
+How do they differ?
+When should you use them?
+Why str slice coexists with slice?
+What is the difference between `String` and `Vec`?
 - What static typing means?
 What are the benefits of using it?
 Weak vs strong typing?
 Implicit vs explicit typing?
 - What are generics and parametric polymorphism?
 Which problems do they solve?
 - What are nominative typing and structural typing?
 What is the difference?